louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 - Still heuristic unless coverage is derived from geometry/pixel overlap.
 - May struggle with extreme transforms or very small shapes.

-### Signed AADist Edge AA
+### Signed AASide Edge AA

-This is the most promising replacement for the current heuristic `aadist` path.
+This is the most promising replacement for the current heuristic `aaSide` path.

 The CPU would generate conservative edge coverage geometry, but not final per-pixel coverage.
-The important point is that the existing interpolated `aadist` value should become a signed distance-like parameter:
+The important point is that the existing interpolated `aaSide` value should become a signed edge-side coordinate:

-- The edge itself has `aadist = 0`.
+- The edge itself has `aaSide = 0`.
-- Inner expanded vertices carry negative `aadist`.
+- Inner expanded vertices carry negative `aaSide`.
-- Outer expanded vertices carry positive `aadist`.
+- Outer expanded vertices carry positive `aaSide`.
-- For straight edges, interpolation of this value across the band is enough for the shader to estimate signed edge distance.
+- For straight edges, interpolation of this value across the band is enough for the shader to locate the true edge at `aaSide = 0`.

 The fragment shader then computes coverage from the directed edge:

-- Use shader derivatives such as `fwidth(aadist)`, `dfdx`, and `dfdy` to derive the current device-pixel AA width instead of relying only on CPU-computed aadist width.
+- Use shader derivatives such as `fwidth(aaSide)`, `dfdx`, and `dfdy` to derive the current device-pixel AA width instead of relying only on CPU-computed edge-band width.
-- Convert distance to alpha coverage with a calibrated ramp.
+- Convert the signed side coordinate to alpha coverage with a calibrated ramp.
 - Keep premultiplied-alpha behavior explicit and consistent across GL, Metal, and Vulkan.